Beluki/Yava/README.md

 * Simple, fast, lightweight, robust.

-* Easy to configure through an ini file.
+* Easy to configure through an INI file.
 The file can be reloaded from the GUI.

 * It doesn't try manage your roms or impose any particular organization.
   In fact, it doesn't even keep an internal database, just uses folders and files.

 * It can launch anything, with any command-line parameters.
-Emulators tested include Bizhawk, DesMuMe, Dolphin, Fceux, Kega, Mame, DosBox...
+Emulators tested include Bizhawk, DesMuMe, Dolphin, Fceux, Kega, Mame, PCSX2, DosBox...

 * Provides hotkeys to close the launched emulators, both properly and forcefully.